Architectures in parametric component-based systems: Qualitative and quantitative modelling: Introduction

 A preliminary version of this paper appeared in \cite{Pi:Ar}.
 The present version extends the work of \cite{Pi:Ar} as follows:

 - We equip EPIL and FOEIL with the iteration operator $^{+}$, and hence we model the repetition of the interactions in parametric architectures.
-As a result the overall results in the paper have been modified accordingly to incorporate recursion.
+Therefore, the overall results in the paper have been modified accordingly to incorporate recursion.

-- We present extensive descriptions for the examples considered in \cite{Pi:Ar} and we consider several new examples of architectures modelled by FOEIL sentences.
+- We present extensive descriptions for the examples considered in \cite{Pi:Ar} and we provide several new examples of architectures modelled by FOEIL sentences.
 Moreover, we present the detailed proofs for the decidability results of FOEIL.

-- We provide several new results by extending our framework for the study of parametric architectures with quantitative features.
+-We introduce a whole new section that actually comprises half of the current contribution, and addresses the quantitative formal modelling of parametric architectures.
+In particular, we provide the weighted counterparts of EPIL and FOEIL, we apply them on concrete weighted architectures, and we investigate the corresponding decidability results.

 The structure of the paper is as follows.
 In Section $2$ we discuss related work and in Section $3$ we recall the basic notions for component-based systems and interactions.
 Then, in Section $4$ we introduce the syntax and semantics of EPIL and present examples of architectures defined by EPIL formulas.
 In Section $5$ we introduce the syntax and semantics of our FOEIL and provide examples of FOEIL sentences describing concrete parametric architectures.
 Section $6$ deals with the decidability results for FOEIL sentences.
 Then, in Section $7$, we introduce and study wEPIL and wFOEIL over a commutative semiring.
 Finally, in Conclusion, we present open problems and future work.